APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Round-trip translation for oracle extractive summary

 We use round-trip translation to introduce lexical variation into our oracle extractive summaries.
 This is important when computing metrics such as SARI, which exhibit degenerate behavior when the hypothesis is an extractive subset of the source.
 We examine two languages for round-trip translation: German and Russian.
-By employing the BLEU score as a performance metric for the round-trip generated text relative to the original source, we find that the English-German-English (en-de-en) translation sequence yields superior BLEU scores (Figure~\ref{fig:round_trip_translation}), and therefore, select the en-de-en sequence to produce the oracle extractive hypothesis for our testbed.
+By employing the BLEU score as a performance metric for the round-trip generated text relative to the original source, we find that the English-German-English (en-de-en) translation sequence yields superior BLEU scores (Figure~\ref{fig:round_trip_translation}), and therefore, select the en-de-en sequence to produce the candidate summary for our testbed.

 To scrutinize the introduced variation through this extractive and round-trip translation pipeline, we evaluate the BLEU score.
-As depicted in Figure~\ref{fig:bleu_score_rtt_oracle_comparison}, the BLEU score for the oracle extractive hypothesis is lower than that of the oracle extractive summary.
+As depicted in Figure~\ref{fig:bleu_score_rtt_oracle_comparison}, the BLEU score for the candidate summary is lower than that of the oracle extractive summary.
 This suggests the successful introduction of text variations.
-Augmented by human evaluation results in Table~\ref{human_eval_results}, with 152 out of 198 raters indicating comparable simplification levels between the oracle extractive hypothesis and its extractive counterparts, we conclude that our extractive and round-trip translation approach successfully introduces lexical variation in our oracle extractive summaries without altering their simplicity level.
+Augmented by human evaluation results in Table~\ref{human_eval_results}, with 152 out of 198 raters indicating comparable simplification levels between the candidate summary and its extractive counterparts, we conclude that our extractive and round-trip translation approach successfully introduces lexical variation in our oracle extractive summaries without altering their simplicity level.